-The Inter Faith Network for the UK will close on 30 April
+The Inter Faith Network for the UK office has now closed

-A Press Release issued on 22 February about IFN's closure can be found by clicking 'read more'.
-Read more…
+Further background on closure timeline can be found on the homepage.
+A Press Release issued on 22 February about IFN's closure can be found at Read more…

 Inter Faith Week starts this Sunday, Remembrance Sunday